cnr-ibba/SMARTER-database/docs/data-import.rst

 In this data exploration step, you could check also the coding format of genotypes, by calling the proper :py:class:`SmarterMixin <src.features.plinkio.SmarterMixin>` derived class.
-Metadata can also be integrated with external data sources, which can be used to fix some stuff related to other metadata.
+Metadata can also be integrated with external data sources, which can be used to fix some stuff related to metadata.
 Start Jupyter Lab (in an activated conda environment) with:

 .. code-block:: bash

     jupyter lab

-Then create a new notebook according your needs.
+then create a new notebook according your needs.
 Those notebook can also be used after the data ingestion to produce reports about the SMARTER-database status.
 Please, see the `notebook section <https://drivendata.github.io/cookiecutter-data-science/#notebooks-are-for-exploration-and-communication>`__ in the `Cookiecutter Data Science <https://drivendata.github.io/cookiecutter-data-science/>`__